Ash-Zheng/Ash-Zheng.github.io/_pages/about.md

 Bio
 ======
-**Zheng Wang** is a 2nd year PhD student at Department of Computer Science, UC Santa Barbara, starting from 2021.
-He got his B.E. from Department of Computer Science, Tongji University.
+**Zheng Wang** is a 2nd year PhD student at the Department of Computer Science, UC Santa Barbara, starting from 2021.
+He got his B.E. from the Department of Computer Science, Tongji University.
 At UCSB, Zheng is working with Prof <a href="https://sites.cs.ucsb.edu/~yufeiding/">Yufei Ding</a>.
 Zheng's research interests include high-performance computing and end-to-end optimization of deep learning training.

 Below are some of his recent projects:
 * System design for Deep Learning Recommendation Model (DLRM).